Details under section 4(1)b of the Right to Information Act, 2005

 1

-The Major Ports Adjudicatory Board has no agency.
-The Adjudciatory Board is allocated funds under planned expenditure.
+The Adjudicatory Board for Major Ports has no agency.
+The Adjudicatory Board is allocated funds under planned expenditure.
 The funds received are in the form of Grants in-Aid from Central Government.

 There are no subsidiary programs of this Adjudicatory Board.